 Did you know that nearly half of all adults in the US over the age of 30 have a form of periodontal disease?
-Gum disease isn’t talked about very often, but it’s a serious issue that impacts a lot of people.
+Gum disease isn’t talked about very often, but it’s a serious issue that impacts a lot of people, especially when it leads to deep gum pockets.

 How do you know whether you’re at risk of developing periodontal disease?
 Sometimes, it’s preceded by gingivitis, and sometimes people develop periodontal pockets, or gum pockets, during the stage of mild gum disease.
 If you’re able to get a diagnosis early on, it’s very likely that you can deal with your gum pockets before they lead to more serious health concerns.